gmeneguz/poker_in_c/README.md

 3050 - Two pairs (I dont remember the logic to sum the pairs but the higher has more weight certainly)

-4007 - Three of a kind (two fives in hand)
+4007 - Three of a kind (three sevens in hand)

 5010 - Sequence, as ten higher